This guide was last updated 4 November 2022

 If the Help To Buy Scheme is being used you will need to get proof of your affordability and approval from your local Help To Buy agent.

 Your broker will be able to help you through this.
 They will submit an application and affordability calculator on your behalf and authority to proceed will usually be issued within 7 days.
+If you want to get an idea of what you can borrow, try our handy mortgage calculators.

 Once you have this and an ‘Agreement in Principle’ from the lender you will be ok to proceed with the purchase.